kubeshop/testkube/docs/docs/observability/telemetry.md

  - The number of installations to a cluster.
  - The number of unique active cluster installations.
  - The number of people who disable telemetry.
- - The number of unique sessions in the UI.
+ - The number of unique sessions in the Testkube Dashboard.

 ## **How to Opt Out?**